GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-02-13-class-javacompiler.md

 # Class JavaCompiler

 In the jdk.compiler module there is package com.sun.tools.javac.main which contains JavaCompiler.
-In this blog post I will discuss its contents, encouraged by ChatGPT who told me that this class gives good insight in the difffernt phases of compilation.
+In this blog post I will discuss its contents, encouraged by ChatGPT who told me that this class gives good insight in the different phases of compilation.

 Having said that, I know that I will encounter a lot of mechanisms within classes directly related to JavaCompiler.
 I am going to dive in these rabbit holes without reservations, hoping to learn a lot more about advanced Java programming.